Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Model Architecture and Design

 \subsection{Receiver-Specific Feature Regularization}

-Given the unique characteristics of I/Q signals in communication scenarios, there are notable differences compared to traditional image domain generalization.
+Given the unique characteristics of I/Q signals in communication scenarios, distinct differences exist between cross-receiver RFFI and traditional image domain generalization.
 Traditional domain generalization primarily addresses variations in visual styles (e.g., sketches, cartoons, real-world images).
 However, in the cross-receiver RFFI task within communication systems, after applying channel equalization to mitigate the impact of channel noise, the primary differences in data distribution arise from the hardware impairments of different receivers.

-In this context, I/Q signals from multiple transmitters received by the same receiver can be considered as belonging to the same domain.
-Since both receiver and transmitter hardware impairments affect the I/Q baseband signal in similar ways, the influence of receiver-specific features on signals from different transmitters tends to exhibit consistent patterns, resembling a style transfer effect.
-Consequently, the domain-specific features $\mathbf{z}^\prime$ extracted from the samples of different transmitters within the same domain should exhibit high similarity.
-Based on this observation, we introduce an auxiliary regularization task to regularize $\mathbf{z}^\prime$ using a center-based constraint, encouraging the domain-specific features of different transmitters under the same receiver to cluster around a common center.
+In this context, I/Q signals from multiple transmitters received by the same receiver can be categorized into the same receiver domain.
+Since receiver and transmitter hardware impairments affect the I/Q baseband signal in similar ways, the influence of receiver-specific attributes on signals from different transmitters tends to exhibit consistent patterns, resembling a style transfer effect.
+Consequently, the receiver-specific features $\mathbf{z}^\prime$ extracted from samples of different transmitters within the same receiver domain should exhibit high similarity.
+Based on this observation, we introduce an auxiliary regularization task with a center-based constraint to regularize the receiver-specific features $\mathbf{z}^\prime$, encouraging features from the same receiver domain to cluster around a shared centroid.
 The corresponding center-based loss is defined as: